Rosemary

 Transplanting Rosemary Seedlings into Containers or the Garden

-Before transplanting, it is recommended to prepare the seedlings by gradually acclimating them to their new environment.
-This process is called hardening off and involves gradually exposing the seedlings to outdoor conditions, starting with a few hours in a shaded area and increasing the exposure over the course of a week.
+4. If you’re transplanting seedlings, prepare them by gradually acclimating them to their new environment through a process called hardening off.
+This involves gradually exposing the seedlings to outdoor conditions, starting with a few hours in a shaded area and increasing the exposure over the course of a week.

 Proper Watering Techniques for Rosemary Plants